 How do I book Amazon loads for my types of freight trucks?

-• Contracts: Secure full weeks of work for your equipment and drivers.
-Book contract rates or bid your own thresholds in auctions.
+- Contracts: Secure full weeks of work for your equipment and drivers.
+Instantly book upfront contract rates or bid your own thresholds in auctions.

 Get your equipment rolling